BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 As we said previous chapter you should have c-lightning installed courtesy BitcoinStandupScript,  if not we describe here three options and steps to install it.

+For this and future chapters, we presume that you have a VPS with c-lightning installed, running `lightningd` courtersy of [Bitcoin Standup Scripts](https://github.com/BlockchainCommons/Bitcoin-Standup-Scripts) on Testnet.

 ### Ubuntu ppa

 The first and fastest option is to use [Ubuntu ppa](https://launchpad.net/~lightningnetwork/+archive/ubuntu/ppa).